 Another nice feature that was added to the Galaxy S3 with Jelly Bean update is the Blocking Mode.
 Having activated this feature, you will only receive notifications of incoming calls from selected peoples.

-In fact this not an SGS3 unique features.
-Most of the Android device have this and it can be easily customize.
+In fact this, not SGS3 unique features.
+Most of the Android device have this and it can be easily customized.
 If you too busy or unwilling to take a call on your Galaxy S3, you can choose from the preset text messages and send it to your caller.
 Alternatively, you can send personalized messages that you have created.
-Open the Phone icon on the home-screen and tap on the left soft key that launches menu.
+Open the Phone icon on the home screen and tap on the left soft key that launches menu.
 Now tap on “Set reject messages” and then select the “Create” option on the top of the list.
-Type you message and save it.
+Type your message and save it.
 Done!

 Your Samsung Galaxy S3 also comes with an earphone.
 You must be using it, but do you know how to jump to the previous or next track from the present one directly through the buttons on the earphone itself?
-There are two physical button on the earphone.
+There are two physical buttons on the earphone.
 The big button with the ‘+’ and ‘-‘ signs are used to increase or decrease the volume.
-Just below the big one, there is a smaller button with that is used by most people either to receive or disconnect a call, or to pause or play a track.
+Just below the big one, there is a smaller button with that is used by most people either to receive or disconnect a call or to pause or play a track.
 But there are two more things that you can do with this magic button.
-Clicking this button two times in a row takes you to the next track, while by long pressing it you can open the S-Voice and speak up a voice command to launch a program.
+Clicking this button two times in a row takes you to the next track, while by long-pressing it, you can open the S-Voice and speak up a voice command to launch a program.

 If you want to know what firmware your Galaxy S3 is currently on, or if a new software update is available for it, you can do it this way: open Settings> About.